giangstrider/snowflake-terraform-prody/README.md

 ### Work with your terraform
 - You can just simply clone this project and make this as a module/sub-module of your terraform project, depending how your terraform is organised.
 And then start to modify to fit your needs.
 - Or just simply copy content each of file as your needs and place in your terraform project.

+### Note
+Please review each of your terraform creation carefully as this template contain many examples object only.